All You Need To Know About Gelatin

 Where is it found and how to avoid it

-Herbal gelatin substitutes in cooking include tapioca and agar agar (which is naturally occurring in plants) and synthetic-vegetable jelly powder.
-Gelatin is sometimes labeled as “E441” and sometimes just as a “stabiliser”.
+Plant-based gelatin substitutes in cooking include tapioca and agar agar (which is naturally occurring in plants) and synthetic-vegetable jelly powder.
+Gelatin is sometimes labeled as “E441” and sometimes just as a “stabilizer”.
 In addition to various food products, gelatin is also commonly used in the pharmaceutical industry.
 Most capsules contain gelatin.
-However, most mass produced drugs can also be obtained in tablet or syrup form, which do not contain gelatin.
-Certain vitamin manufacturers produce herbal capsules.
-Gelatin is also found in very small amounts in film, so it is recommended to use a digital camera or video camera.
-However, each manufacturer uses different methods, and therefore it is not possible to produce an exhaustive list – as sometimes the methods and ingredients used can also change over time.
+However, most mass-produced drugs can also be obtained in tablet or syrup form, which do not contain gelatin.
+Certain vitamin manufacturers produce vegan capsules.

 A happy ending?
 Not really